AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-*	Casual and member cyclists tend to ride more during the summer and fall months.
+*	Casual and member riders tend to ride more during the summer and fall months.
-*	Member cyclists ride more than casual cyclists during the winter months.
+*	Members ride more than casual riders during the winter months.

 Here is a look of the dashboard as a whole: